Fola-mi/Nigeria-s-Economic-Analysis/README.md

 ## Recommendations:
 1. Developing human capital, enhancing productivity of labour through training, technology, improving infrastructure can improve the overall GDP thereby contributing to economic growth.
-2. Encouraging family planning, Reproductive Health awareness and access to quality healthcare can ensure sustainable population growth and overall improve health and well-being.
+2. Encouraging family planning, Reproductive Health awareness to women, and access to quality healthcare can ensure sustainable population growth and overall improve health and well-being of mothers and children.